 Management of migraines in children:

-- Rest, fluids and low stimulus environment
+- Rest, fluids and a low-stimulus environment

 - Paracetamol